OptikaFX/OptikaFX-2D-Documentation/Documentation~/camera.md

     Shadow Quads

-Each element in this list represents one shadow rug.
+Each element in this list represents one shadow matte.

 ---

-## What Are Shadow Rugs
+## What Are Shadow Mattes

-A shadow rug is a camera-aligned quad that receives and displays the resolved shadow mask.
+A shadow matte is a camera-aligned quad that receives and displays the resolved shadow mask.

 Think of it as a visual layer where shadows are drawn.

-You can use multiple rugs for:
+You can use multiple mattes for:

-- Different elevation levels
+- Different shadow layer
 - Different sorting layers
 - Ground-only shadows
 - Wall-only shadows